---pinnedpubkey <pinned public key (hashes)>
+--pinnedpubkey <pinned public key>

-(SSL) Tells curl to use the specified public key file (or hashes) to verify the peer.
-This can be a path to a file which contains a single public key in PEM or DER format, or any number of base64 encoded sha256 hashes preceded by 'sha256//' and seperated by ';'
+(SSL) Tells curl to use the specified public key file to verify the peer.
+The file must contain a single public key in PEM or DER format.

 When negotiating a TLS or SSL connection, the server sends a certificate indicating its identity.
 A public key is extracted from this certificate and if it does not exactly match the public key provided to this option, curl will abort the connection before sending or receiving any data.